DARTH-git/state-transition-model-dynamics/README.md

-# A multidimensional-array representation of state-transition model dynamics
+# A multidimensional array representation of state-transition model dynamics
 This GitHub repository provides the code of the method and exemplary cohort state-tranistion model (cSTM) explained in the following manuscript:

 - Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
-A multidimensional-array representation of state-transition model dynamics.
+A multidimensional array representation of state-transition model dynamics.

 We recommend to first read the manuscript before using the code.
 The "Supplementary file_R code of the stylistic 3-state model.R" file has the same code included in the appendix of the paper, while the Markdown folder contains a more detailed description of the cSTM and the link between the code and the equations in the manuscript .